 Fee summaries/Invoices are available at any time on our online registration system.

-30 Days—an email is sent to the teacher with invoice attached reminding them of the balance due
+30 Days—an email is sent to the teacher with an invoice attached reminding them of the balance due

-60 Days—a letter with a statement and invoice is sent to the Teacher, Principal, Local Director and Accounting office
+60 Days—a letter with a statement and invoice is sent to the Teacher, Principal, Local Director, and Accounting office

-90 Days— a letter, statement and new invoice with late fee is sent to the Teacher, Principal, Local Director, Superintendent and Accounting office.
+90 Days— a letter, statement and new invoice with late fee is sent to the Teacher, Principal, Local Director, Superintendent, and Accounting office.
 Invoices past 90 days are subject to a 2% late fee that will continue to compound monthly until the balance is paid.

-If an invoice reaches 90 days past due, the SkillsUSA section will become ineligible to participate in SkillsUSA state sponsored events until the invoice and late fees are satisfied.
+If an invoice reaches 90 days past due, the SkillsUSA section will become ineligible to participate in SkillsUSA state-sponsored events until the invoice and late fees are satisfied.
 Pre‐payment may be required for all future events in the same school year.